zzhangjii/learning-library/workshops/LabGuide800BuildingMicroservicesOnATP.md

 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 - Install node.js on your laptop
 - Docker installed on your local machine.
-If you do not have docker please follow this [link](https://docs.docker.com/docker-for-mac/install/) and install docker
+If you do not have docker please follow this [Mac User link](https://docs.docker.com/docker-for-mac/install/), [Windows User link](https://docs.docker.com/docker-for-windows/install/) and install docker
 - Create a folder and clone git repository to your local machine
 ```
 git clone https://github.com/cloudsolutionhubs/ATPDocker.git